 - Reviews, Comments, and Pictures all from customers

 - Sold shows boxes I’ve sold and don’t have on hand right now.
 This category may give you some ideas for your box.
 Some that I’ve sold before do come up occasionally, so feel free to ask about them.

-- Very Special Projects shows two boxes I have made in collaboration with Darrell Eisner of Halifax, Nova Scotia
+- Very Special Projects shows a number of custom made boxes plus two boxes I have made in collaboration with Darrell Eisner of Halifax, Nova Scotia

 - About Me/Contact tells you a bit about me and how to get in touch